-The frequency of species occurrence in plots along either the East Powerline road or T-24 was similar for many of the most common species such as Indian ricegrass, big sagebrush, green rabbitbrush, and flatspine stickseed.
-One commonly occurring species, basin wildrye, occurred much more frequently in plots along the East Powerline road than along T-24.
-Substantial differences in frequency of occurrence between roads were apparent for less common species such as textile onion, fernleaf biscuitroot, and narrowleaf goosefoot (Table 6).
+Vilord et al (2005) reported that the frequency of species occurrence in plots along either T-25 or T-24 was similar for many of the most common species such as Indian ricegrass, big sagebrush, green rabbitbrush, and flatspine stickseed.
+One commonly occurring species, basin wildrye, occurred much more frequently in plots along T-25 than along T-24.
+They also reported that substantial differences in frequency of occurrence between roads were apparent for less common species such as textile onion, fernleaf biscuitroot, and narrowleaf goosefoot (Table 5).